milvus-io/milvus/internal/datanode/README.md

 # Data Node

-DataNode is the component to write insert and delete messages into persistent blob storage, for example minIO or S3.
+DataNode is the component to write insert and delete messages into persistent blob storage, for example MinIO or S3.

 ## Dependency